Types of Shares

 If you want to add some AIM shares to your stock portfolio, there are a couple of important points to consider.
 Firstly, there are very few reliable brokers in the UK that give you access to the market.

-As such, you need to spend some time researching a suitable share dealing platform before taking the plunge.
+As such, you need to spend some time researching a suitable share dealing accounts before taking the plunge.
 Secondly, it might be best to keep a very small proportion of your portfolio reserved for AIM shares, as the risk vs reward ratio is a lot higher in comparison to FTSE stocks.

 Penny shares are often sought-after by those that have a much higher tolerance for risk.
 This is because penny shares relate to small companies that typically have a micro-market capitalization.
 Most importantly, penny shares are not listed on traditional exchanges like the London Stock Exchange.
 Instead, you will often find them on OTC (Over-the-Counter) markets.